 - Differences in early and late death from coronary disease in men vs. women

-Collaboration with biostatisticians, epidemiologists, decision and cost effectiveness analysts, and clinical trialists is available at the Harvard Clinical Research Institute (HCRI), an academic contract research organization specializing in the design and coordination of multicenter clinical trials as well as analysis of clinical research data from a wide variety of clinical disciplines (with special emphasis and expertise in cardiovascular diseases).
-A joint venture of Harvard Medical School, BIDMC and Partners Healthcare, HCRI has conducted over 100 national and international medical device, pharmaceutical and biological trials, many leading to FDA approval for novel therapies (including intravascular brachytherapy, drug-eluting stents and distal-embolic protection devices).
+Collaboration with biostatisticians, epidemiologists, decision and cost effectiveness analysts, and clinical trialists is available at the Baim Institute for Clinical Research (formerly HCRI), an academic contract research organization specializing in the design and coordination of multi-center clinical trials as well as analysis of clinical research data from a wide variety of clinical disciplines, with special emphasis and expertise in cardiovascular diseases.
+The Baim Institute has conducted over 100 national and international medical device, pharmaceutical and biological trials, many leading to FDA approval for novel therapies, including intravascular brachytherapy, drug-eluting stents and distal-embolic protection devices.

 Harvard School of Public Health (HSPH)